tmaritz/HealBot/readme.md

 | //hb packetinfo on                     | Adds to the chat log packet info about monitored players                                                      |
 | //hb packetinfo off                    | Prevents packet info from being added to the chat log                                                         |

-## Todos:
-- Add in TP for a single user for WS when no parter is around.
-- Fix certain single worded weaponskills (Starlight, Moonlight) from not being used.
-- Add in a min / max distance from target mob potentially.
-This mostly could be handled by follow distance but doesn't account for target moving.
-- There are other buff sets I have not tested at all - GEO SMN BRD COR - I generally rely on other addons for that or Gearswap.